- Africa for AFS Afriholics!

 Leisure Time – For your free time, it’s best to arrive and ask our local expert guides for suggestions.
 We notice many newer clients pre-plan many activities on the AFS trip well before they arrive, often with disappointing results.
 Our daily itineraries are pretty full, but there will be some free time.
 Expert travelers revel in the element of surprise in a new destination and allow the wind to blow them where it will.
 Use Google Maps on your phone to find everything nearby.

 Amending tour pre-or post-trip or arranging private tours during free time.
 We often see many AFSers on Facebook urging others to join them to countries before/after our trip.
 Stopovers are great to add, but understand AFS has nothing to do with this and is not responsible for the quality of these trips.
+Visas and shots can become complex.

 Private Facebook Group Page – The benefit of the Private FB Group Page is that you have an opportunity to introduce yourself to your fellow travelers before departure and share trip photos during and after the tour.
 Where can I find the FB link?
 Ask us for an invite.